mollie/api-documentation/source/reference/v2/terminals-api/list-terminals.rst

    :condition: optional
    :collapse: true

    The website profile's unique identifier, for example ``pfl_3RkSN1zuPE``.
-Omit this parameter to retrieve all payments across all profiles.
+Omit this parameter to retrieve all terminals across all profiles.

 Response